shubhramishra07/shubhramishra07.github.io/_pages/about.md

   - /about.html
 ---

-Hi!
+<p>Hi!
 I'm Shubhra, a senior at Stanford studying Computer Science (AI track) and Math.
-My main research focus is improving **math and code reasoning skills** in AI models using neurosymbolic techniques.
-I do research at [Stanford's Computation and Cognition Lab](https://cocolab.stanford.edu) and [Stanford's Autonomous Agents Lab](https://www.autonomousagents.stanford.edu) advised by Dr. Noah Goodman and Dr. Nick Haber.
+My main research focus is improving <b>math and code reasoning skills</b> in AI models using neurosymbolic techniques.
+I do research at [Stanford's Computation and Cognition Lab](https://cocolab.stanford.edu) and [Stanford's Autonomous Agents Lab](https://www.autonomousagents.stanford.edu) advised by Dr. Noah Goodman and Dr. Nick Haber.</p>

 ---
 # Publications